 1.2.
 Encryption

-Encryption helps in safeguarding your personal data as well as details of transactions from unauthorized access.
+Encryption helps safeguard personal data and transaction details from unauthorized access.
 A secure exchange will utilize advanced encryption protocols to protect sensitive data at both rest and in-transit regimes.
-In other words, your data is scrambled into an unreadable format that is only readable for authorized parties.
+In other words, your data is scrambled into an unreadable format that is only readable by authorized parties.

 1.3 Cold Storage